tinacms/tinacms/.changeset/cold-crabs-smash.md

 ## Updates to scripts in package.json

-We are now recommending separating the graphQL server into two separate process (could use two separate terminals in development).
-The scripts should look like this.
+We now recommend separating the graphQL server into two separate processes (two separate terminals in development).
+The scripts should look like this:

 ```json
 {